If you have G Suite Business or Enterprise edition, you can downgrade your subscription if you’re either:

 Users who use more than 30 GB don’t lose any data, but they have the following restrictions:

-- Gmail—Users see warnings that they soon won't be unable to send or receive messages.
+- Gmail—Users see warnings that they soon won’t be able to send or receive messages.

 - Google Drive—Users can't sync to or upload any new files or save Gmail attachments to Drive.
 Also, their Google Drive desktop folder no longer syncs with My Drive.
 Users can still create Google Docs, Sheets, and Slides, because they don't take up any storage space.

 - Google Photos—Users can upload only new photos and videos under certain size limits.
 For details, see Choose the upload size of your photos and videos.